gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * OPT2 (Optional) - Specify additional parameters used in the exchange of Token Transfer Request and Response:

-   - 'ecdh_info', to negotiate the ECDH algorithm, ECDH algorithm parameters, ECDH key parameters and exact encoding of public keys used in the group, in case the joining node supports the pairwise mode of Group OSCORE (see {{ssec-token-post}}).
+   - 'ecdh_info', to negotiate the ECDH algorithm, ECDH algorithm parameters, ECDH key parameters and exact format of authentication credentials used in the group, in case the joining node supports the pairwise mode of Group OSCORE (see {{ssec-token-post}}).

-   - 'gm_dh_pub_keys', to ask for and retrieve the Group Manager's Diffie-Hellman public keys, in case the the joining node supports the pairwise mode of Group OSCORE and the Access Token authorizes to join parwise-only groups (see {{ssec-token-post}}).
+   - 'gm_dh_pub_keys', to ask for and retrieve the Group Manager's Diffie-Hellman authentication credentials, in case the joining node supports the pairwise mode of Group OSCORE and the Access Token authorizes to join parwise-only groups (see {{ssec-token-post}}).

 * OPT3 (Optional) - Specify the negotiation of parameter values for signature algorithm and signature keys, if 'sign_info' is not used: possible early discovery by using the approach based on the CoRE Resource Directory described in {{I-D.tiloca-core-oscore-discovery}}.